frankchen07/writing/posts/email newsletter 11.md

 What about constraints?
 If you're accustomed to doing the same thing - toprock, some footwork, a power move, and then a freeze, that's a neural pathway that's well worn.
 When you're playing around the key is to break out of that.
 Maybe do the same thing but only use your right hand.
 Throw a freeze every time you transition out of a power move.
 Do only airchairs in one set.

 By doing this, you start breaking habits, digging up new movement modalities that were previously unexplored, and mapping out new experiences.
-You’re purposefully "doing something different", but in the larger picture, what you're really doing is crafting an environment that promotes creativity.
+You're purposefully "doing something different", but in the larger picture, what you're really doing is crafting an environment that promotes creativity.

 ---